onap/archived-vfc-nfvo-lcm/docs/platform/installation/user-guide/ns-instantiate-guide.rst

   -F 'file=@C:\ONAP\Integration\R3\vCPE\vnf-vsn.csar'

 Note:
-  a.38037a12-a0d4-4aa4-ac50-cd6b05ce0b24  is the vnf_pkg_id which we get from the first step. b.-F is used to specify the local vnf package file
+  a.
+38037a12-a0d4-4aa4-ac50-cd6b05ce0b24 is the vnf_pkg_id which we get from the first step.
+  b. -F is used to specify the local vnf package file

 3. Create NS package record in catalog DB